 Sourdough Bread

-Sourdough Bread tastes a bit more sour than normal bread due to its fermentation process, and the texture is denser.
+Sourdough Bread tastes a bit more sour than regular bread due to its fermentation process, and the texture is denser.
 Although it’s said that Egyptians were the inventors of Sourdough Bread, San Francisco is the place that made it famous during the California Gold Rush.
 At Boudin, the oldest bakery in San Francisco, Sourdough Bread has been baking since 1849.
-This type of bread goes perfectly with other typical Californian dishes – like Cioppino and Clam Chowder, which is often served in a bowl made of Sourdough Bread.
+This type of bread goes perfectly with other typical Californian dishes – like Cioppino and Clam Chowder, often served in a bowl made of Sourdough Bread.

 Where to try it: